Bussell Island Swim

 Each swimmer participates in the event through choice and as such, the organizers takes no responsibility for personal injuries or injuries to third parties.

-While support volunteers will be placed on water crafts throughout the course, it is the responsibility of the participant to comfortably be able to swim the chosen distance, and if need be decide whether they should abandon or continue in the event.
+While support volunteers will be placed on water crafts throughout the course, it is the responsibility of the participant to comfortably be able to swim the chosen distance, and if need be, decide whether they should abandon or continue the event.

 The organisers, sponsors and collaborators take no responsibility for the actions of swimmers and their companions that may lead to claims/lawsuits by third parties.